-Mr Baynham was appointed as CEO in 2014, and in 2016 he was also appointed as MD.
-The MD/CEO is the board's principal link to the senior leadership team, and the MD/ CEO has the authority to delegate to members of the senior leadership team within approved policies and limits, but remains accountable for all authority delegated to its members.
+Mr Baynham was appointed as CEO in 2014 and in 2016 he was also appointed as MD.
+The MD/CEO is the board's principal link to the senior leadership team and the MD/CEO has the authority to delegate to members of the senior leadership team within approved policies and limits, but remains accountable for all authority delegated to its members.
 The board ensures the senior leadership team is appropriately qualified, experienced and resourced to discharge its responsibilities.

-In the 2021 financial year the board reviewed its skills mix and gave further consideration to succession planning, however the search for new directors to progress the board succession plan was paused temporarily due to COVID-19 pandemic restrictions.
+In the 2022 financial year, the board reviewed its skills mix and continued the search for a new director to progress the board succession plan, resulting in the appointment of Ms Forrester in March 2022.